iO-Academy/2022-jan-dragons-DinoFinder/README.md

 DinoFinder is the go-to app for finding out about all of your favourite dinosaurs!

 ## Description
-DinoFinder is an object-orientated PHP project, styled with SASS, that fetches and displays information, about different dinosaurs, from a MySQL database.
+DinoFinder is an object-orientated PHP project, styled with SASS, that fetches and displays information about different dinosaurs, from a MySQL database.

 Upon selecting a dinosaur you are able to view more in-depth facts about the given species with stats such as *'Height'*, *'Length'* and *'Killer Rating'* (Wow!).